iechor/docs/content/engine/security/userns-remap.md

-This re-mapping is transparent to the container, but introduces some configuration complexity in situations where the container needs access to resources on the Docker host, such as bind mounts into areas of the filesystem that the system user cannot write to.
+This re-mapping is transparent to the container, but introduces some configuration complexity in situations where the container needs access to resources on the iEchor host, such as bind mounts into areas of the filesystem that the system user cannot write to.
 From a security standpoint, it is best to avoid these situations.